B00361078/aiim/README.md

 6. Locate the Main.java class located under com.aiim.app package.
 Right click then Run As>Run configurations.
 Run as Java application.
 Project is "app" and Main class is "com.aiim.app.Main", this will launch the app.
 7. Right click the top level pakcage in package explorer.
 Select Run As>Maven Install, this is a simple way for unit tests to run then auto integration tests.

+###Steps to launch from zipped folder###
+1. Extract the zipped folder.
+2. Ensure you have JAVA_HOME system environment variable set to java 1.8 pointing to jre path, example - "C:\devtools\java_jdk_1.8\java\jre"
+3. Click on the aiimApp.bat file located under "aiim.app".
+This will launch the executable jar aiimFinal.jar and the application.

+###To run unit tests and integration tests from cmd, follow these steps###

+1. Ensure maven is installed and extracted see here - https://maven.apache.org/download.cgi version - apache-maven-3.8.5-bin.zip
+2. Add maven bin to system PATH variable, example - "C:\devtools\mvn\apache-maven-3.8.5\bin"
+3. cmd into "aiim.app" directory and type "mvn install" command, this will run unit tests and auto integration tests.

 ###List of available users###